If you’ve read this page, you already know just about everything you need to know about what personal gear & clothing to bring.

 There’s an important point we need to make clear from the get-go:

-There is a 30 lbs. maximum one-only luggage/bag limit — which does not include separate sacks for tent and sleeping bag.
+There is a 30 lbs. maximum one-only luggage/bag limit per pilgrim — which does not include separate sacks for tent and sleeping bag.
 A super-sized duffel bag is usually better than traveling luggage.

 Pilgrims bringing more than the essentials listed on this page in one bag must arrange to transport their extra baggage themselves, or leave it in their vehicles.

-Please be considerate of the pilgrim-volunteers who have to lift, load, haul and unload hundreds of large bags, bivouac to bivouac for you and all the pilgrims.
+Please be considerate of the pilgrim-volunteers who have to lift, load, haul and unload thousands of large bags — by the tons — bivouac to bivouac for you and all the pilgrims.